Samsung/tizen-docs/docs/application/dotnet/guides/nui/flex-layout.md

 ## FlexPositionType property

 The `FlexPositionType` property of an element defines how it is positioned within its parent.
 By default, an element is positioned relatively.
 This means an element is positioned according to the normal flow of the layout, and its movement depends on the margin.
 The offset does not affect the position of any sibling or parent elements.
 When positioned absolutely, an element doesn't take part in the normal layout flow.
 It is instead laid out independently of its siblings.
-The position is determined based on the position property.

 The following figure shows how to use the `FlexPositionType` property: